 - Pacolet Milliken specifically considers the environmental impact of every investment.
-As highlighted previously, we have made investments in our properties and made other contributions to connect communities to the natural environment around them. - · We have invested capital at Bushy Park, that has enabled tenants to produce products with reduced lifecycle impact on the environment or which have a positive environmental impact.
-For - example, Pacolet has invested tens of millions of dollars to support Evonik, which produces precipitated silica, which in turns reduces rolling resistance in tires, thereby saving large quantities of gasoline and diesel. - Pacolet Milliken provided financial support to complete the sale of large land tracts in ecologically important areas to conservation organizations along the Mountains to Sea Trail in South Carolina.
+As highlighted in this report, we have made investments in our properties and made other contributions to connect communities to the natural environment around them. - We have invested capital at Bushy Park that has enabled tenants to produce products with reduced lifecycle impact on the environment or which have a positive environmental impact.
+For he example, Pacolet has invested tens of millions ht. of dollars to support Evonik, which produces he precipitated silica, which in turns reduces rolling he resistance in tires, thereby saving large quantities he of gasoline and diesel.